 According to the Family Caregiver Alliance, primary caregivers spend upwards of 20 hours per week focusing on caregiving tasks.
-Over time, this can lead to burnout which can make it much more difficult to maintain positive relationships.
-An in-home caregiver can give primary caregivers and loved ones the chance to attend to their own personal health and wellbeing and recuperate from the stress of their caregiving responsibilities.
+Eventually, over time, this can lead to burnout.
+Resentment and feeling stretched can make it much more difficult to maintain positive relationships.
+This is where an caregiver can be invaluable.
+An in-home caregiver can give primary caregivers and loved ones the chance to attend to their own personal health and wellbeing.
+The top concern of family caregivers is stress level.
+Getting a break is critical to relieve them of the stress of their caregiving responsibilities.

 Professional caregivers are another set of eyes to help families see changes that need to be made to the home environment or care routine.
-Through their special training, they may also be able to implement techniques that make daily tasks safer or easier to accomplish making it much easier to maintain a loved one’s well-being in the long-run.
+Through their special training, they may also be able to implement techniques that make daily tasks safer or easier to accomplish.
+The state requires certified caregivers to go through on-going in-service training to maintain their certification.
+This makes it much easier to keep up with the latest best practices and techniques.
+This, in turn will impact your loved one’s well-being in the long-run.

-It’s hard to think clearly about finding a caregiver who “fits” with your family in an emergency situation or when you’re exhausted, burned out and desperate for help.
-Instead of waiting until your responsibilities become too much of a burden, it’s helpful to begin the process of finding an in-home caregiver early.
+It’s hard to think clearly about finding a caregiver who “fits” with your family in an emergency situation.
+This is especially true when you’re exhausted, burned out and desperate for help.
+Instead of waiting until your responsibilities become too much of a burden, it’s helpful to begin the process of finding an in-home caregiver.
+The earlier in the process the better.
 This will give you the chance to bring the caregiver into your life gradually and on your own terms.

 At David York Agency, we are committed to providing the best in-home care services.
 We like to consider our clients family, and it shows in the personalized, compassionate care our professionals provide.
-Although choosing a home health care provider can feel like a big decision, you’ll ultimately be glad that you made the choice.
+Choosing a home health care provider can feel like a big decision.
+However, you’ll ultimately be glad when you make the choice.

 For more information about David York Agency’s qualified, compassionate home caregivers, contact us at 718.376.7755.
-A free consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.
-If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+ or LinkedIn.
+A free phone consultation can help you decide what services might be best.
+We aim to provide you and your loved one with the assistance they need.
+If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, or LinkedIn.